DnFreddie/.dotfiles/README.md

 Got my **Vim** config set up for making quick changes on remote machines.

 I use **i3** as my window manager, and I keep it simple with no wallpaper, so if you see a black screen, don’t freak out!
-I use **ALT** as my mod key.
+I use **SUPER_KEY** as my mod key.

 Oh and also the terminal i use is **xterm**.
 <table>